Professor of Psychology; Harold & Eva White Distinguished Professor in the Liberal ArtsContact

 I arrived at North Central College in the Fall of 1988.
 My original plan was to stay for 4 to 5 years then return home to the East Coast (Virginia, Maryland, or North Carolina).
 However, North Central College is a great place to work, and I have overstayed my projected time by a bit.

 My teaching and research interests focus on Industrial/Organizational Psychology and Applied Psychometrics.
 In a typical year, I have the pleasure of teaching classes such as Statistics, Industrial/Organizational Psychology, Personality, Psychological Assessment, and occasionally Positive Psychology.
-In addition, I teach classes on the history of science such as Landmarks in Science (SCI 210) which explores the development of science from ancient Greece to the early 1900s and Portraits of Health (GLS 260) taught in London UK where we explore the interrelationships among developments in medical and psychological care with art and theater.
+I have also taught classes on the history of science (Landmarks in Science - exploring the development of science from ancient Greece to the early 1900s) and Portraits of Health (taught in London UK where we explore the interrelationships among developments in medical and psychological care with art and theater).

-In my free time, I enjoy bike riding (my new bike is a Cannondale Synapse), traveling (my wife and I try to visit cool historical sites in Europe once a year), reading (psychology of course but also medieval murder mysteries), and spending time with my dogs (Tycho Brahe the Dog –named after Tycho Brahe the astronomer and Beagle the Dog --named after Darwin's ship HMS Beagle).Download CV
+In my free time, I enjoy bike riding (I have several bikes including a Giant Revolt, Cannondale Synapse, TREK CronusCX, Santana Tandem, and a Klein Aura X), traveling with my wife Jai'neen (we try to visit cool historical sites in Europe once a year), reading (psychology of course but also medieval murder mysteries and biographies, fantasy, and science fiction), listing to Irish/Celtic music, and spending time with my dogs (Tycho Brahe the Dog –named after Tycho Brahe the astronomer and Beagle the Dog --named after Darwin's ship HMS Beagle).Download CV

-Post, M., Kelley, K. N., & Altmayer, S. (2017, May).
-Evaluating Employees Following FMLA Leave: Negative Personality and Financial Biases Against LGBT Employees.
-Poster presented at the 29th Annual Convention of the Association for Psychological Science, Boston, MA.
+Kelley, K. N., Wright, A. R., & Vestuto, G. E. (2019, May).
+Oops: Evaluating Professional Competency Following a Diagnostic Error.
+Poster at the 31st Annual Convention of the Association for Psychological Science, Washington, DC.

 Kelley, K. N. (2017).
 Leadership Judgment Indicator-2 (LJI-2): Effectiveness of Situational Judgment Testing in Selecting and Developing Organizational Leaders.
-In R. A. Spies & B. S. Plake (Eds.), The Twentieth Mental Measurements Yearbook.
+In Janet F. Carlson, Kurt F. Geisinger, and Jessica L. Jonson, (Eds.), The Twentieth Mental Measurements Yearbook.
 Lincoln, NE: Buros Institute of Mental Measurements.